Statistics of Real vs. Fake Reviews. Research by RetainTrust

 • Were marked by the network as suspicious or hidden

-Identifying Poorly Written but Genuine Reviews.
-These reviews often:
+Identifying Poorly Written but Genuine Reviews

 • Came from established accounts with real profiles, avatars, and multiple reviews for different companies